-We further confirm that the proposed appropriation of accumulated losses (page 126) complies with Swiss law and the company's articles of incorporation.
+We further confirm that the proposed appropriation of the accumulated losses complies with Swiss law and the company's articles of incorporation.
 We recommend that the financial statements submitted to you be approved.

 Furthermore, we draw attention to the fact that half of the share capital and legal reserves is no longer covered (article 725 para.
 1 CO).